mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 1.  ## Prepare the dev environment to run AWS CDK

+    a.
 Setup the AWS Environment AWS Access Key ID, AWS Secret Access Key, and optionally AWS Session Token

+    b.
 We will use `cdk` to make our deployments easier.
 Let's go ahead and install the necessary components.

     ```bash
     # You should have npm pre-installed